mmseng/AislingMatHelper/README.md

 <br />

 # Important variables
-Make sure to configure these three variables, or the script won't behave as expected.
+Make sure to configure these four variables, or the script won't behave as expected.

+### GameVersion
+Set this to `1` for use with Horizons.
+Set this to `2` for use with Odyssey.
+Default is `1`.
+Only needed when buying prep mats due to a menu navigation inconsistency in Odyssey.

 ### Rating
 Set this to your current pledge rating.